dart-lang/sdk/pkg/scrape/README.md

 analysis:

 *   `addHistogram()` registers a new named histogram.
-This is the main way you count occurences of datapoints you care about in the code you are analyzing.
+This is the main way you count occurrences of datapoints you care about in the code you are analyzing.
     Each histogram is a named collection of datapoints.
 When the analysis completes, scrape prints out each histogram, buckets the datapoints, and shows how many of each datapoint occurred.